***We sold out of this unexpectedly fast this year. Our apologies - we'll make sure to have lots available Fall 2020!

 Native to the West, Leopard Lily’s wild home is in prairies, grassy bluffs, and open forests.
-Indigenous people have traditionally harvested this bulb for thousands of years.
 However, due to habitat loss and overcollection, the Rice Root’s population is declining and should never be harvested from the wild.
 These lilies are slow-growing, long living, and very easy to care for.
 They die back every Summer, during which period they should be kept unwatered, if possible.
 They emerge from a rhizomatous stock of bulblets the following Spring.

-However, not just humans like the taste of this wildflower bulb, so if you have gophers or mice, it is best to protect your bulb with hardware cloth or grow it in a container.
+However, it is not just humans that like the taste of this wildflower bulb, so if you have gophers or mice, it is best to protect your bulb with hardware cloth or grow it in a container.
 Also, protect young shoots in the Spring from slugs or rabbits.

 Harvest, Care, and Preparation

 Rice Root can be allowed to spread and multiply before harvesting.
 Seed can even be collected and reseeded next to the mother plant.
 When ready to harvest, in late Summer, use the dead flower stalk locate the edible bulbs underneath.
 Take some, leave some.
 If there are few, then consider removing an outside bulb scale and replanting it in the same hole at a shallower depth (to grow another for the following year).

 (The bulb pushes itself deeper as it grows, and can be up to 6 inches down when fully mature.
 Wet the ground before digging to make the soil softer and easier to turn.
 Give ample space around the bulb to ensure that it or its bulblets are not severed.)